Root Canal Therapy You Can Trust in Santa Rosa

 - Finally, we will fill the chambers with an antibacterial material and seal it with another filling.

-- You will need to make a final visit to our endodontist or your dentist to restore your tooth with a crown for long-lasting protection.
+- You will need to make a final visit to your dentist to restore your tooth with a crown for long-lasting protection.

 What Happens After My Root Canal Procedure?